ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

 This is where something like Virtual DOM first appears.

-## We now know what the reactivity system is and how to dynamically update the screen
+## We now know what the Reactivity System is and how to dynamically update the screen

-We understood the implementation of Vue's unique feature, the reactivity system, how it works, and what it actually is.
+We understood the implementation of Vue's unique feature, the Reactivity System, how it works, and what it actually is.

 ```ts
 const targetMap = new WeakMap<any, KeyToDepMap>();